 Funding is provided through San Juan County, Local DWI Program funds, and program fees collected from offenders.

-Basic Criteria offenders must meet the following minimum criteria for participation in the program:
+Offenders must meet the following minimum criteria for participation in the program:

 - Be authorized by the Magistrate Court system.